Saptakoteshwar Temple: Maratha reconstruction

+Portuguese era restrictions

+In 1654, Portuguese authorities issued orders prohibiting residents of Portuguese-controlled territory from visiting the tirtha at Saptakoteshwar.
+Despite these bans, the local population continued to visit the site to perform traditional rites and ceremonies.

+During the Goa Inquisition, officials attempted to strictly enforce these bans, arguing that returning to the temple tank represented a reversion to older religious practices.
+However, the Viceroy countered some allegations from the archbishop by demonstrating that many ceremonies were actually taking place across the river, which was outside Portuguese jurisdiction at the time.
+To prevent such gatherings, the government maintained a heavy military presence along the frontier, utilizing an armed ship and annual bailiff inspections during major festivals.

 Architecture

 With its shallow Moghul dome mounted on an octagonal drum sloping tiled roofs, European style Mandapa, or assembly hall and tall lamp tower or Deepastamba, the temple is situated in an archaeologically important area.
 The surroundings of the temple are tinged with several Brahminical laterite and stone caves.
 In the vicinity of it existed a Jain Math, the ruins of which are still visible.
 It was probably an important Jain temple patronised by the Kadamba rulers before they changed loyalty to Sri Saptakotishwar.

+The complex contains the main temple and three smaller temples, which contain bronze images of Gauri, Chandrashekhar, Shrinivasa and Laxmi.
+The complex lies between hillocks.

+In 2004, the temple was renovated by the Fundação Oriente.

+The temple site is located near a tirtha (sacred water body) formed by the confluence of the Naroa and Mandovi rivers.
+This location is geographically significant as it marks the point where a freshwater spring meets the riverine system.
+The tank water is supplied by a natural spring.
+This water flows from the tank into a canal used to irrigate surrounding fields.

 Deities

 In front of the temple towards the right side of the Deepastamba is a shrine of Kalbhairav and outside it are seen the padukas of Dattatraya carved on the stone.
 A little ahead of the Deepastamba are seen two huge laterite pillar-like structures buried deep.
 They may be stone henges.
 Behind the temple are carved stone walls with niches.
 It may have been an ancient Agrashala.
 Similarly, close to the temple there is a man-made tunnel-like structure which is presently silted.
 Near the temple site there is a sacred tank known as Panchaganga Tirtha which is used for ablutions by devotees on the birthday of Lord Shiva.